ntdat1306/react-extension-webpack-typescript-babel/README.md

 ### Assets

-Add global fonts in `src/assets/fonts` and images `src/assets/images`
+Add global fonts in `src/assets/fonts` and images in `src/assets/images`

 ### Features